huserben/scrum-kata/contribute.md

 ---

 # Submit your Questions
-Do you have some nice question to share with the community?
-Fill in the form below and you will head over to GitHub (you'll need a GitHub account) to submit your question.
+Do you have some nice questions to share with the community?
+Fill in the form below, and you will head over to GitHub (you'll need a GitHub account) to submit your question.
 If you have a bigger set of questions to provide you can also reach out directly via [email](mailto:scrumkata@gmail.com) and we can add them.

 ## Important